 - you are an example to the children you are watching so be a good role model.

-If you are looking for more busy bag ideas to include in your babysitter kit, check out all of our busy bags by clicking here.
+If you are looking for more fun babysitting activities to include in your babysitter kit, check out all of our busy bag ideas.

 There is also a more detailed Babysitter Checklist included in our More Calm in the Chaos Printable Planners for Moms.